edf-hpc/lpprof/docs/source/lpprof.md

 # OPTIONS

+"--version"
+Print lpprof version.

 "--launcher"
 Parallel launcher (ex: srun).
 Use "std" to execute a program without parallel launcher.

 "--pids"
 List of pids to attach to.
+The pid list can be <pid1,pid2,pid3,.....> if alls pids are on local host or <rank1:hostname1:pid1,rank2,hostname2,pid2,...> if tasks are spread among different hosts.

 "--frequency"
 Frequency of perf sampling.